-The beaches in Southern California are all distinct in some way and so are the beach communities.
+The beaches in California are all distinct in some way and so are the beach communities.
+We are focusing on Southern California where the weather is near perfect year round.
 Explore and find the perfect match for your next beach vacation.

 Has anyone ever recommended a particular beach or cove to you, but you had no idea where to find it, or where it was in relation to another beach you did know about?
 Me too.
 So I put together a new resource, which lists over 200 beaches in Southern California by county, plus includes tons of maps with labels pointing to each beach.